 In 2000, we broadened our membership charter again to serve anyone who lives or works in Washington State.

 Our Community Charter has been a monumental step to give more of your friends and family access to our great rates and service.
-We are proud to say that we now serve over 23,000 members in the greater Whatcom County area.
-Industrial Credit Union currently has eight branches and no-fee ATM’s throughout Whatcom County to serve our members where they live and work.
+We are proud to say that we now serve over 25,000 members in the greater Whatcom County area.
+Industrial Credit Union currently has seven branches and ten no-fee ATM’s throughout Whatcom County to serve our members where they live and work.